MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Disconnect-ExchangeOnline.md

 ```powershell
 Disconnect-ExchangeOnline
 ```
-This example asks for confirmation and when confirmation is passed, it disconnects the current PowerShell session with Exchange Online.
+This example asks for confirmation before disconnecting the current PowerShell session with Exchange Online.

 ### Example 2
 ```powershell
 Disconnect-ExchangeOnline -Confirm:$false
 ```
-This example disconnects the current PowerShell session with Exchange Online silently and doesn't ask for confirmation.
+This example disconnects the current PowerShell session with Exchange Online silently and without a confirmation prompt.

 ## PARAMETERS